 The Nixplay, Nix, Pix-Star, MRQ have motion sensors, which means they automatically go to sleep when no movement is detected.
 Each one offers numerous time scale options before going into sleep mode.
 The MRQ and Pixstar frames had a max distance of six and seven feet, respectively.
 The Nix and Nixplay frames only awoke when we were within three feet.
 On certain occasions, we had to wave our hand in front of the sensor.

-The Dragon Touch lacks a motion sensor but prompts you to set a sleep schedule during set up.
+The Dragon Touch lacks a motion sensor but prompts you to set a sleep schedule during setup.
 It also utilizes a touchscreen (instead of a remote) to navigate the settings menu, which is convenient but results in a dirty screen.
 Most frames included a remote, and the functionality varied with each one.
-Both the Pix-Star and NAPATEK were our favorite remotes thanks to their intuitive interface and degree of response.
+The Pix-Star featured our favorite remote thanks to its intuitive interface and degree of response.

 Ease of Setup

-Generally, frames that didn't have a Wi-Fi connection were incredibly quick to set up — after photos were uploaded onto an external memory device.
-Frames like the Aluratek and NAPATEK scored highly in this metric due to their plug and play style.
+Generally, frames that didn't have WiFi were incredibly quick to set up after photos were uploaded onto an external memory device.
+Frames like the Aluratek scored highly in this metric due to its plug-and-play style.

 Every frame had a stable stand for setting up on a flat surface, but our favorite was the flexible braided cable found on the NIX LUX 8".
 Its malleable nature allowed for customizable viewing angles and quick micro-adjustments.
 The Nixplay Smart 10.1 has the same braided cord system but with a detachable back piece with wall-mounting holes.
-Other frames like the Dragon Touch and NAPATEK can be easily mounted on walls.
+Other frames like the Dragon Touch, AEEZO can be easily mounted on walls.

 Due to added connectivity, the Portal and Echo took the longest to fully set up.
 To unlock their full potential, we had to sign in to different accounts and accept numerous terms and conditions.
 The Echo Show had us accept 12 different terms and conditions during the setup process.